You had a bad day, Cam Newton.

 Adversity and fun are not good bedfellows.

-Yes, Cam Newton was energetic and smiley for an entire year, including during the Super Bowl’s media week.
+Yes, Cam Newton was energetic and smiley for an entire year.
+That includes during the Super Bowl’s media week.
 So, once he made his appearance wrapped in hooded melancholy, it became a much bigger story.

-Bear in mind, no one expected Cam to show up flashing those pearly whites, but his actions tossed kerosene into this media fire.
+Bear in mind, no one expected Cam to show up flashing those pearly whites.
+Still, his actions tossed kerosene into this media fire.

 Nobody cares if Cam Newton heard an opponent making comments during the press conference and that’s the reason he walked off stage.
-Plain and simple, Newton had a responsibility to address the media and not because it’s NFL policy, but because he’s the face of the Carolina Panthers franchise and one of the faces of the league.
+Plain and simple, Newton had a responsibility to address the media.
+And not because it’s NFL policy, but because he’s the face of the Carolina Panthers franchise.
+He is also one of the faces of the entire National Football League.

 This doesn’t state any of that.
 It is simply meant to point out that a full season of smiles and success doesn’t easily eliminate past history and behavior.